Painted kitchen in Shipston-on-Stour Warwickshire

-Ron Taylor, Traditional Painter member for Warwickshire, explains the process on this Refurbished painted kitchen in Shipston-on-Stour Warwickshire.
+Ron Taylor, Traditional Painter member for Warwickshire, explains the process on this painted kitchen in Shipston-on-Stour Warwickshire which he refurbished.

 Take it away, Ron

 The client wanted a sprayed finish on their cabinets.
 In my experience the best way to deliver that, is to hand paint the frames and spray paint the rest.
 You can almost see the thought bubble rising – won’t there be brush marks?
 As a hand painting specialist who can spray very well, there is no problem delivering a lovely smooth finish.
 It has taken me a lot of years to get this system down to a tee, but that’s what I believe I have done.
 Working with Traditional Painter Scot Hindley in Cheshire will do that to a kitchen painter!